anton2026gamca/DIYGameConsole/README.md

 ## 6. Case

 The case is here!
-It is not the best version but it works!
+It is not the best but it works!

 https://github.com/user-attachments/assets/293d6e5e-0a7c-4e68-9f84-87ab1f90e6ef